This homemade lotion recipe is made with all-natural ingredients like coconut oil and vitamin E oil to help moisturize

 HOW LONG WILL THIS LOTION LAST?

 If you add water, this lotion won’t last as long as a moisturizer without water.
 To extend the shelf life, you can store it in the refrigerator.
-However, when it is stored at the cooler temperature, it will harden and not be pumpable.
+However, when it is stored at a cooler temperature, it will harden and not be pumpable.

 If you decide to store it in the refrigerator, be sure to place it in a wide mouth mason jar to make it easier to scoop out.